 Browsing 0 - 10 results of 33 programs for program format - Lecture

-Join Exploratorium scientist Paul Doherty, as he illuminates the most primitive objects in the Solar System: Comets.
+Join Exploratorium scientist Paul Doherty as he illuminates the most primitive objects—comets, icy leftovers from the formation of our solar system over 4.6 billion years ago.
 Sound artists Shane A. Myrbeck and Emily Shisko elaborate on their thought process behind their interactive sound installation, Fathom: Self-Assembling Music.
 This art work was presented in the Exploratorium's Kanbar Forum in 2013 and into 2014.
 Join JoAnne Hewett, a theoretical physicist from the SLAC National Accelerator Laboratory, and Maria Spiropulu, a Caltech experimental physicist working at CERN, who came to the Exploratorium to speak with us about the implications of the Higgs discovery.
 Curiosity has made a discovery!
 What could it be?
 Why are JPL scientists keeping this breaking news classified for now?
 Exploratorium host and Mars enthusiast Robyn Higdon and Ron Hipshman will give you a refresher on Curiosity's SAM instrument and will discuss the process that scientists at JPL must endure before releasing this ground breaking discovery to the public.
 How do you work with a robot millions of miles away to make scientific discoveries on a planet you've never set foot on?
 How do scientists and engineers begin to "see like a rover"- and what can this tell us about who we are as meaning-making creatures?
 Find out how, by studying the team behind the rover mission, we learn about more than just the surface of Mars.
 What would it be like on Mars?
 Get a sense of Martian living with Exploratorium scientist Paul Doherty.
 He'll introduce the capabilities of the new rover and demonstrate what the planet would look, smell, and feel like to someone on the ground.
 Learn how things would fall, how they'd burn, and the shape a Martian snowflake should take in a snowstorm.
 At the 35th Annual Awards Dinner on May 8, 2012, the Exploratorium celebrated its 40 year history at the Palace of Fine Arts.
 This video gives an historical look at the Exploratorium and its place in the Bay Area's fabric of innovation.
 Discover the Tibetan Buddhist view of the mind with Geshe Lhakdor.
 He discusses how awareness and sensory information (sight, sound, smell, taste, and touch) are perceived through different forms of consciousness, and how Buddhist practitioners investigate their inner mental experiences to better understand their experience of the world around them.
 In this special lecture given at After Dark, Dr. Emiliana Simon-Thomas relates scientific studies of contemplative practices.
 Dr. Simon-Thomas is Science Director for the Greater Goods Science Center at UC Berkeley.
 Her current research examines the conceptual nature, experiential properties, and biological underpinnings of positive states like compassion, as well as the potential for cultivating these states and related acts of altruism.
 Open Make is a monthly program at the Exploratorium, in collaboration with Make Magazine and Pixar Animation Studios, to highlight the tools, techniques, and ingenuity of local makers.
 As part of this program, makers from the Bay Area will be highlighted to share their work with the public, and Dale Dougherty, founder and editor of Make Magazine will interview Featured Makers in the McBean theater.
 Join us for live webcasts of the interviews to see what these makers are up to!